karmaniverous/entity-tools/.stan/system/stan.requirements.md

 High-level objectives for this release

 - Introduce a value-first, inference-preserving transcode registry builder with compile-time agreement between encoder and decoder types.
-- Establish canonical transcode vocabulary and aliases for consistency across dependent packages.
+- Establish canonical transcode vocabulary and acronym exports for consistency across dependent packages.
 - Promote provider-agnostic helpers from downstream usage into this library when they are generic (KV pair codec; sharding math primitives).
 - Keep default transcoding behavior intact; define defaults using the new builder.